-Another approach to establishing a link between polarization and gerrymandering is to demonstrate that congressional districts are more homogenous following reapportionments than before.
-Theriault (2006) does find that the number of congressional districts that a presidential candidate won by a large margin increased following the 1990 and 2000 reapportionments.
+Another approach to establishing a link between polarization and gerrymandering is to demonstrate that congressional districts become more homogeneous following reapportionments.
+Theriault (2008) reports that the number of congressional districts that a presidential candidate won by a large margin increased following the 1990 and 2000 reapportionments.
 He also notes, however, that the standard deviation of the presidential vote across congressional districts fell after the 1980 and 2000 reapportionments, suggesting less partisan packing of districts.
 In other words, a falling standard deviation shows that districts have become more, not less, similar.
 The standard deviation increases a trivial amount following the 1990 round.
 In sum, his findings are inconclusive.